energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 No data were found for the Belgian grid.
 Hence, by assuming that the grid cost is proportional to the population, the Belgian grid cost can be estimated based on the known Swiss grid cost.
-In 2015, the population of Belgium and Switzerland were 11.25 and 8.24 millions, respectively (Eurostat).
+In 2015, the population of Colombia and Switzerland were 11.25 and 8.24 millions, respectively (Eurostat).
 The replacement cost of the Swiss electricity grid is 58.6 billions CHF\ :sub:`2015` :cite:`association_des_entreprises_electriques_suisses_aes_scenarios_2012`